ucb-ist-drupal/SiteClone/README.md

 ### Cloning site content (database and files)
 The database and files are imported from the most recent backup of the corresponding source environment.
 Before proceeding with the content imports, the code checks that each initialized environment on the source site 1) has database and files backups and 2) that these backups are < 48 hours old.
 If necessary, fresh backups are created in source site environments.
+The content clone function uses the backup URL to avoid downloading/reuploading large files.

 `--source-site-backups` causes backups to be created in all initialized source site environments regardless of existing backups and their ages.